- How do I contact Microcosm?

 Microcosm is a distributor as well as a publisher, and we offer a broad catalog of books and zines from other publishers.
 Everything in our catalog is available at wholesale pricing.
 As of January 1, 2019 we proudly self-distribute our books!

-Our minimum wholesale order is $100.
+The minimum wholesale order on our website is $100.
 To find wholesale prices for items, go to any product page and click on the "wholesale" button on the right, underneath "Add to Cart" and "Add to Wishlist".
 If you sign up for a My Microcosm account, it will keep track of your purchase history and invoices.

 If you order something that we're out of, we will credit your account—and when you order again, the credit will be automatically applied.